TianyiChen1997/Excel-VBA/Summary TA IP/README.md

 # What this VBA does
 It is for Summary TA and IP update.
 There are 6 Summary files, namely <ONZ.xlsx>, <CNZ.xlsx>, <SCB.xlsx>, <OCG.xlsx>, <AFN.xlsx>, and <CDM.xlsx>.
 You should pick one of them, run the VBA, then you will have your Summary updated.

-# What this file contains
+# What this folder contains
 Summary TA IP VBA : It is the VBA to run.\
 POS_01.01.2000.xlsx and ta.csv : These two need to be downloaded in the same folder, and may remain closed before running the VBA.\
 All other excel file : These 6 files are all Summary files.
 You may pick any one of them to run the VBA on.
 They are all indepdent of each other.